 In Advance Easy Mashed Potatoes

 - We’ve got the best make-ahead advice ever for this recipe, and it comes straight from Julia Child.
-Take a peek above the recipe at the LC The Julia Child Law Of Make-Ahead Mashed Potatoes Note.
+Take a peek above the recipe at the “How To Make Mashed Potatoes Ahead Of Time” note.

 Hungry for more?
 Chow down on these: